CoSchedule Launches Three Brand New Products to Transform the Way Marketers Work: Watch Announcement Video

 These recommendations should not be considered firm requirements for marketing success.
 However, these channels are generally regarded as the most effective, for the most companies.

 A website is table stakes for any business.
-In a CoSchedule survey, 48% of marketers said blog posts were their primary content format.
 This ties into the next item on this list.

 Where does most website traffic come from?
 According to SEO software provider Brightedge, a whopping 51%.
 Plus, 82% of marketers view their SEO efforts as being effective.
 This squares with CoSchedule research that found traffic is a top KPI for marketers (the second most common priority, behind lead generation).